 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report section of our report.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.